Updated: Apr 10

 Are kids welcome?

-Yes, however they are 100% your responsibility to be kept an eye on especially young ones, as our Coaches are focused on doing their job and not being baby sitters, we have a sitting area and toys in the office for them to play with if required.
+Yes, however they are 100% your responsibility to be kept an eye on especially young ones, as our Coaches are focused on doing their job and not being baby sitters, we have a sitting area and toys in the office behind a baby gate for them to play with if required.

 When do measurements occur?

 For PT and Squad Training Clients they occur fortnightly and consist of a goals reassessment, progress photos, body weight and tape measurements and/or skin fold calliper measurements.

 We will contact you directly when these are due, we recommend you do these in the morning fasted and prior to training.

 We have loads of blogs that you are able to access on our website about goal setting and over coming plateaus.